MrEnder0/Grid9/README.md

 - Allow certain commands to not have set character lengths.
 - Allow and conditions in if and while statements.
+- Add a grid printer argument to print the grid values at at a specified position in the script.

 ### Low priority